Simple convective accretion flows (SCAFs): Explaining the $\approx-1$ density scaling of hot accretion flows around compact accretors: A toy problem

 In Section \ref{sec:scaling} we explain the origin of this scaling.
 This power-law density profile leads to a power-law dependence of the accretion rate on the accretor size (Fig. \ref{fig:Mdot_and_rho_scaling}, bottom panel),

 Here we have assumed $v_r\propto v_{\rm K}\propto r^{-1/2}$ at $r\sim r_{\rm acc}$.

 Fig. \ref{fig:Mdot_and_rho_scaling} also shows a comparison between the smooth sink runs and the vacuum sink runs.
 At $r_{\rm acc}\gtrsim 10^{-2}~r_0$, the accretion flow with a vacuum sink is stable, probably because a large vacuum sink removes turbulent energy more efficiently.
-For smaller $r_{\rm acc}$, vacuum sink runs are qualitatively similar to smooth sink runs, although they show slightly steeper density profiles and higher density and accretion rates.\footnote{The slightly steeper $\alpha_\rho$ for vacuum sinks at finite $r_{\rm acc}/r_0$ is probably one reason why previous studies (e.g., \citealt{Ressler2018,XuStone2019,Guo2022}; all of which adopt vacuum sinks) tend to report $\alpha_\rho = -1$ and $\alpha_{\dot M} = -0.5$.} The difference in $\alpha_\rho$ decreases towards smaller $r$, suggesting that runs with different boundary conditions asymptote towards the same self-similar solution.
+For smaller $r_{\rm acc}$, vacuum sink runs are qualitatively similar to smooth sink runs, although they show slightly steeper density profiles and higher density and accretion rates.\footnote{The slightly steeper $\alpha_\rho$ for vacuum sinks at finite $r_{\rm acc}/r_0$ is probably one reason why previous studies (e.g., \citealt{Ressler2018,XuStone2019,Guo2022}; all of which adopt vacuum sinks) tend to report $\alpha_\rho = -1$ and $\alpha_{\dot M} = -0.5$.} The difference in the density slope $\alpha_\rho$ decreases towards smaller $r$, suggesting that runs with different boundary conditions asymptote towards the same self-similar solution.
+Unlike the slope, the intercept of the density profile does not seem to converge towards the same value.
+The exact reason for this dependence of density intercept on the sink properties remains unclear, but it probably hints a feedback mechanism that allows the dynamics near the sink to affect dynamics at the outer scales (cf. Section \ref{sec:bernoulli}).

 We also perform a set of runs with different values of $\gamma$ ranging from $4/3$ to 3.
 Although many $\gamma$ values here may not directly correspond to any astrophysical system, this serves as a simple example of how varying the underlying physics of the flow impact flow properties.
 The resulting $\alpha_\rho$ is summarized in Fig. \ref{fig:gamma_dependence}.
 For $1.5\lesssim \gamma \lesssim 2$, the flow properties and $\alpha_\rho$ are largely similar to $\gamma=5/3$.
 For $\gamma\gtrsim 2$, the flow properties are still qualitatively similar, except turbulence tends to be weaker and $\alpha_\rho$ shallower; this regime will be discussed in Section \ref{sec:dis:highgamma}.
 For $\gamma\lesssim 1.5$, a disk with $\alpha_\rho\approx -1/2$ (resembling a CDAF) spontaneously forms around the accretor; this regime will be discussed in Section \ref{sec:dis:disk}.